Warbo/chriswarbo-net/unfinished/sk_in_egglog_4.md

 ```

 ## Representing symbols ##

+The last couple of installments explored the idea of extensionality, using
+Haskell to uncover a problem I was running into in egglog.
+The cause turned out
+to be using symbolic inputs to check if expressions agreed, when those
+expressions may have already contained those symbols.
+Now we're switching back
+to egglog, our first task is to distinguish expressions that contain such
+uninterpreted symbols.

 We'll represent uninterpreted symbols numerically.
 One way to do this is using a
 unary/Peano-style encoding, with a "zeroth symbol" and a function for the